The Queenan Law Firm

 Call Our Dallas 18-Wheeler Accident Lawyers for Help with Your Injury Case

 The Queenan Law Firm’s Dallas 18-wheeler injury attorneys represent the victims of truck and tractor-trailer accidents in cases against the at-fault driver and the trucking company that hired them.
-If you or a loved one was injured in a trucking accident, it is important to take your case to a personal injury lawyer for help understanding how much your case might be worth and how to best get the damages you deserve.
+If you or a loved one was injured in a trucking accident, it is important to take your case to a personal injury lawyer for help understanding how much your case might be worth and how to pursue the damages you deserve.
 To schedule a free legal consultation, contact our law offices today at (817) 476-1797.